5 Best Zinc Supplements for Fertility

 Conclusion

-Zinc is a foundational input for reproductive health.
-For men, the evidence linking zinc to sperm quality is strong and consistent.
-For women, its role in ovulation and the luteal phase is well established.
 Start with zinc picolinate at 15–25 mg daily.
 Thorne and Pure Encapsulations are the cleanest options.
 For long-term use, Designs for Health Zinc Supreme handles the copper balance for you.
+Pair zinc with CoQ10, magnesium, and omega-3s for a complete fertility mineral stack.

 Frequently Asked Questions